Why is Good Documentation Important in Nursing Homes? Common Mistakes and Legal Significance

 Legal Significance of Nursing Documentation

-One of the most crucial aspects of nursing records is their legal significance.
-Nurses’ record-keeping practices are subject to increasing scrutiny.
-As a Nursing Times article notes, nurses should stay up to date with the legal requirements and best practices in record-keeping.
-They should ensure that the health care record provides an accurate account of treatment, care planning and delivery.
-In the event of malpractice litigation, it is essential to provide evidence of proper charting and documentation in order to demonstrate that standards of care were maintained, protecting the patient, nurse, and healthcare organization.
+Nurses’ record-keeping practices are under increasing scrutiny.
+Nurses should stay up to date with the legal requirements and best practices in record-keeping.
+They should ensure that the health care record provides an accurate account of treatment, care planning and delivery states a Nursing Times article.
+In the event of malpractice litigation, providers need to present evidence of proper charting and documentation to show that standards of care were maintained.
 From the legal perspective, Nursing Times states that the documentation should demonstrate:

 • The nurse’s assessment and the patient care planned and provided